KendallButler98/KendallButler98/README.md

 ## Research

+### 1 - Dynamical transitions in traveling waves by synaptic delay plasticity - Manuscript in preparation, to be submitted early 2026

+This project, as outlined in chapter 4 of my dissertation (described below), investigates dynamical transitions in our traveling wave networks.
+First, I reveal a phase space, quantifying wave continuity and propagation curl in relation to both membrane potential recovery and the scale of distance-dependent delay times.
+We found that wave longevity transitioned from transient to continuous wave propagation as both delay times and membrane recovery rates were increased, while the curl of propagation was significantly affected only by synaptic delays.
+We extended these ideas in connection to plasticity by adjusting the classical STDP model into delay-STDP in three forms (increasing-only, decreasing-only, bidirectional delay changes).
+With this model we observed real-time dynamical transitions that could help interpret the possible effects of real delay plasticity, which we do not yet have a full understanding of.

-### 1 - Pathway formation and Dynamical Transitions by Neuronal Traveling Waves with Plasticity - Dissertation Thesis (June 2025)
+### 2 - Pathway formation and Dynamical Transitions by Neuronal Traveling Waves with Plasticity - Dissertation Thesis (June 2025)

 This is the dissertation thesis I wrote and defended in order to earn my PhD from Drexel University.
 It includes all meaningful projects I completed during my time with the Computational Biophysics group.
 To complete my research, I used Python heavily, leveraging the BRIAN neural simulator to study traveling waves through networks of neurons.
 With our model networks, I demonstrated pathway formation when neuronal traveling waves are co-incident with plasticity in the form of Spike-Timing Dependent Plasticity.
 I also investigated dynamical changes as a result of changes in specific network parameters as well as through changes in delay times using delay-STDP, which I introduce as an adjustment of the regular STDP rule.